kikeelectronico/la-fabrica-services/README.md

 ### Alert system MQTT

-This microservice wait for data coming through MQTT in order to analyze it.
+This microservice waits for data coming through MQTT in order to analyze it.
 It raises and triggers either visible or audible alarms if one evaluate condition happens.

 ### Alert system rquest

-This microservice request data to different sources and triggers either visible or audible alarms if one evaluated condition happend.
+This microservice requests data to different sources and triggers either visible or audible alarms if one evaluated condition happend.

 ### Data panel front